skyeng/gitwand/README.md

       - freelancer
 ```
 * All parameters are optional.
+* If you have a large number of repositories it's okay to have here only few.
+  We're not going to touch anything else, what's not described here.
+* Those lists of teams and collaborators are closed as in other places.

 # How to use it
 So far so good?
 Aren't you tired with describing all your staff?
 Let's now play with it. :-)